-5. Use only soft throw pillows — not the sequined or textured kind.
+5. Use only soft throw pillows with pleasing textures.

 For obvious reasons.

-6. In the winter, opt for flannel sheets.
+6. In the winter, opt for flannel sheets — or better yet, cashmere.

 If you're tall, you know the struggle: the minute your comforter covers your shoulders, your feet fall victim to the cold, harsh elements of your bedroom.
 Allow a fluffy blanket to fix that.